FIWARE/tutorials.NGSI-v2/docs/linked-data.md

 [NGSI-LD](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.07.01_60/gs_cim009v010701p.pdf).
 The main constructs of NGSI-LD are: _Entity_, _Property_ and _Relationship_.
 NGSI-LD Entities (instances) can be the subject of Properties or Relationships.
 In terms of the traditional NGSI v2 data model, Properties can be seen as the combination of an attribute and its value.
-Relationships allow establishing associations between instances using linked data.
+Relationships allow to establish associations between instances using linked data.

 ### NGSI v2 Data Model